§ 1. Eligibility

-(3) All objects sold at auction can be inspected and examined by the prospective buyers in the original during the time of the preview.
+(3) All objects sold at auction may be inspected and examined in the original by the prospective buyers during the time of the preview.
 Claims for damages are therefore excluded.
-In particular, the 14-day right of return for remote purchase.
+In particular, the 14-day right of return for remote purchases.

-(4) Details of defects or damage to the objects to be auctioned will only be described in the catalog if these have a significant influence on the commercial or artistic value.
-The auction house assumes no liability for the condition of the objects.
+(4) Details of defects or damage to the objects to be auctioned shall only be described in the catalog if these have a significant influence on the commercial or artistic value.
+The auction house does not guarantee the condition of the objects.

-(1) All Objects which have been handed over to the Auction House with the Auction House's consent are insured against loss and damage until the due date of the purchase price or until the end of the collection period pursuant to § 15 para.
-1. The insured value of the Objects shall be equal to the call price, unless a minimum sale price (limit) has been agreed, in which case the insured value shall be equal to the minimum sale price.
+(1) All Objects which have been handed over to the Auction House with its consent shall remain the property of the Auction House until the due date of the purchase price or until the end of the collection period pursuant to § 15 para.
+1 insured against loss and damage.
+The insured value of the objects is equal to the call price, unless a minimum sale price (limit) has been agreed, in which case the insured value is equal to the minimum sale price.

-(2) Liability vis-à-vis the transferor shall commence with the taking over of the object until its sale.
-The liability towards the Purchaser shall commence with the acceptance of the highest bid and shall end with the end of the collection period pursuant to § 15 para.
-1. In the case of unsold Objects, the liability towards the Vendor shall end with the end of the period set for him to collect the Objects after the end of the post-auction sale.
+(2) The liability towards the contributor begins with the takeover of the object until its sale.
+The liability towards the Purchaser shall commence with the acceptance of the highest bid and shall end with the end of the collection period pursuant to § 15 par.
+1. in the case of unsold objects, the liability towards the contributor shall end by the end of the period set for him to collect the objects after the end of the post-auction sale.

-(3) In the event of loss or total loss of an object, the insurance value shall be reimbursed to the contributor.
-In case of objects already sold, the respective purchase price will be reimbursed to the buyer.
-In the event of damage to an object, the Auction House will reimburse the costs of restoration and the reduction in value as determined by the insurance company.
+(3) In the event of loss or total loss of an object, the insured value shall be reimbursed to the contributor.
+In the case of objects that have already been sold, the buyer will be reimbursed for the respective purchase price.
+In the event of damage to an object, the Auction House will reimburse the cost of restoration and the reduction in value determined by the insurance company.

 (4) The Auction House shall only be liable for damage to the Objects caused by force majeure, pests, climatic fluctuations or similar events in the event of gross negligence or intent.

 (1) After full payment of an auctioned item, but no earlier than thirty days after the conclusion of the auction, the contributor shall receive the proceeds of the sale less all commissions, taxes and other fees and costs.
-If a transfer bill has been issued, payment shall be made only against return of the transfer bill.
+If a takeover certificate has been issued, payment shall be made only against return of the takeover certificate.

-(2) If a complaint is made about an object sold, the Auction House shall be entitled to suspend payment to the Consignor until the complaint has been finally settled.
-However, if the buyer's complaint to the Auction House is justified, the Auction House may finally refuse to pay the transferor in whole or in part.
-If the proceeds of the sale have already been paid out, they may be reclaimed by the Auction House in whole or in part and must be refunded by the Consignor immediately upon demand.
+(2) If a complaint is raised in respect of an object sold, the Auction House shall be entitled to suspend payment to the Consignor until the complaint has been finally settled.
+However, if the Buyer’s complaint to the Auction House is justified, the Auction House may finally refuse to pay the Contributor in whole or in part.
+If the sale proceeds have already been paid out, they may be reclaimed in whole or in part by the Auction House and must be refunded by the Contributor immediately upon request.